-So what do you use, you know, whether you've actually been convicted, you know, it's, it's complicated because there are biases in all of these signals, but many jurisdictions including here in New Mexico are starting to use these algorithms to make recommendations to judges.
-And I've been working with people in the law department and the political science department at the university of New Mexico.
-We have this group, we call the interdisciplinary working group on algorithmic justice and it's, you know, us.
+So what do you use whether you've actually been convicted, it's complicated because there are biases in all of these signals, but many jurisdictions including here in New Mexico are starting to use these algorithms to make recommendations to judges.
+And I've been working with people in the law department and the political science department at the University of New Mexico.
+We have this group, we call the interdisciplinary working group on algorithmic justice and it's us.
 And it also includes several people at the Santa Fe Institute and part of the Santa Fe institutes, larger network of external faculty.
-So it's great talking with people in law, for instance, because the questions they want to answer about this are not so much about statistics, right?
+So it's great talking with people in law, for instance, because the questions they want to answer about this are not so much about statistics.

 Cris Moore (32m 25s):